tjbencomo/ngs-pipeline/README.md

 ### Other
 Although `conda` and `singularity` are recommended, as long as all the packages are installed on your machine, the pipeline will run.
-You can also only use `conda` environments and skip the `singularity` container with `--use-conda`, although this can create difficulties reproducing results.
+You can also only use `conda` environments and skip the `singularity` container with `--use-conda`, although this means the OS may be different from other users.

 ## Usage
 After finishing the setup and enabling the `conda` environment, inside the analysis directory with